 Alison Steier, Ph.D.

-Alison earned her doctoral degree from George Mason University.
+Dr. Steier earned her doctoral degree from George Mason University.
 She received advanced training in psychotherapy from Georgetown University, completed a pre-doctoral fellowship in clinical psychology at Harvard Medical School/Massachusetts General Hospital and was a visiting fellow at Boston’s Children’s Hospital.
-She holds a fellowship in infant mental health from Louisiana State University Medical Center and a postdoctorate in infant mental health from Tulane University Medical Center.
-She has been the lucky beneficiary of training with some of the country’s most prominent experts in mental health and early childhood, including T. Berry Brazelton, Charles Zeanah, and Joy Osofsky.
+She holds a fellowship in infant mental health from Louisiana State University Medical Center and a postdoctoral degree in infant mental health from Tulane University Medical Center.